jeffskwang/TopoBlender/README.md

 You can also see a higher fidelity render in the TopoBlender/renders folder.
 If you are running the example, the file is named **trout_creek.png**, also found [here](https://github.com/jeffskwang/TopoBlender/blob/70572a57dea077ac8ff8e97ab6b1135b66aadc4b/renders/trout_creek.png).

+## TopoBlender
+If you are a bit more code savy, you can also run TopoBlender using a script.
+TopoBlender